Jean-Francois-C/SAP-Security-Audit/README.md

 	Note:
 	"A user administrator can exclude users from this password check with the following SQL statement: ALTER USER <user_name> DISABLE PASSWORD LIFETIME.
 	 However, this is recommended only for technical users only, not database users that correspond to real people.
-	 A user administrator can re-enable the password lifetime check for a user with the following SQL statement: ALTER USER <user_name> ENABLE PASSWORD LIFETIME."
+	 A user administrator can re-enable the password lifetime check for a user with the following SQL statement: ALTER USER <user_name> ENABLE PASSWORD LIFETIME"
 ```

 -------------------
 ### 09. [Pentest] SAP penetration testing using NMAP and the Metasploit framework

-#### SAP Discovery using NMAP (network port scanner - https://nmap.org)
+<i/> SAP Discovery using NMAP (network port scanner - https://nmap.org) </i>
 ```
 > root@kali-linux$ nmap -sS -sV -v -p- 10.13.34.12
 	<SNIP>
 	Nmap scan report for 10.13.34.12
 	<SNIP>